mrk-its/can2mqtt/README.md

 # How to start
 ## Hardware requirements
  * Linux box with CAN Bus controller [supported](https://python-can.readthedocs.io/en/stable/interfaces.html) by python-can library
- * ESP32 board flashed with ESPHome firmware and configured [esphome-canopen](https://github.com/mrk-its/esphome-canopen) external component.
+ * ESP32 board(s) flashed with ESPHome firmware and configured [esphome-canopen](https://github.com/mrk-its/esphome-canopen) external component.

- There is also [esphome-canbus-proxy](https://github.com/mrk-its/esphome-canbus-proxy) project turning ESP32 S3/C3 device into USB-CAN interface, with dedicated python-can driver (it is also possible to install `esphome-canbus-proxy` component on one of existing ESP32 CANOpen nodes).
+ There is also [esphome-canbus-usb-serial](https://github.com/mrk-its/esphome-canbus-usb-serial) project turning ESP32 S3/C3 device into USB-CAN interface, with dedicated python-can driver (it is also possible to install `esphome-canbus-usb-serial` component on one of existing ESP32 CANOpen nodes).

+ Another way of connecting CANBUS to HA is [esphome-canbus-udp-multicast](https://github.com/mrk-its/esphome-canbus-udp-multicast).
+It implements `udp_multicast` virtual CANBUS interface and allow to bridge existing CANBUS network to PC via UDP multicasts.
+It also makes possible to create 'virtual' CAN network with nodes communicating only via UDP packets.
+It is especially convenient for developing / testing / debugging (a lot of can2mqtt / esphome-canopen features were developed this way)

 ## Software requirements
  * MQTT Broker installed and configured in Home Assistant (with auto-discovery), take a look on [documentation](https://www.home-assistant.io/integrations/mqtt/) for details